If any of this hits, you’re in the right place

 If you like directness, you’ll probably like my style.

-Who am I a good fit for
+Who are we a good fit for

 You’re a fit if you want: